A family of Hecke eigenforms for Drinfeld modular forms of arbitrary rank: Preliminaries

 We obtain the following proposition derived from the work of Gekeler \cite[Cor.
 7.6]{Gek88} and Theorem \ref{T:HeckeDr}.
-We remark that later in Corollary \ref{C:main2}, we recover Proposition \ref{P:hfunc} as a special case and hence provide another proof for the same result. \begin{proposition} We have
+We remark that later in Corollary \ref{C:main2}, we recover Proposition \ref{P:hfunc} as a special case and hence provide another proof for the same result.